 Although New Jersey doesn’t seem to immediately jump to mind when one thinks of a charming spring, the state’s southern portion is home to idyllic towns that burst with vibrancy upon the passing of blizzard season.
 Nowhere is that more evident than in the town of Cape May.
 Spring’s arrival not only ushers in the season of strolling along the city’s historic cobblestone streets lined with Victorian architecture, but also the season of outdoor festivals, farmers' markets, and the city’s collection of blooming gardens.

-Cape May is also a popular location for fishing but is especially renowned for its birdwatching (so much so that the local observatory has a springtime event simply called So.
-Many.
-Birds).
+Cape May is also a popular location for fishing but is especially renowned for its birdwatching.
 Spring also allows locals to make the most of their charming town before the surge of tourist season.
 Retirees wanting to take advantage of the spring season in the Garden State have six active adult communities to choose from in Cape May County.

 Spring in Washington D.C., though, is more than just fresh flowers in the farmers' market or an appreciation of distinctive architectural styles.
 The National Cherry Blossom Festival is a two-week celebration of the Japanese-native trees that runs the gamut of spring activities.
 Residents look forward to kite festivals, bike rides, fireworks shows, and live music.
 Living in one of the dozens of active adult communities in the Washington D.C. area means being just minutes from the biggest celebration of spring in the country.